Miller House (Columbus, Indiana): Architectural influence

 The design prompted Bahrain's royal family and a family in Minnesota to contact Saarinen about the possibility of designing them houses.
 Saarinen refused both commissions, as he had designed the Miller House as a favor to a friend.
 The Architectural Review of Britain described Saarinen's buildings for Miller as an "important legacy from Saarinen for the environment".
 The Millers and Roche also met each other while developing the house; after Saarinen's death in 1961, Roche designed numerous other buildings in Columbus, as well as a house in Florida, for the Millers.
 The house also inspired the design of a nearby residence constructed for the architect David Force.
 The high concentration of modern buildings in Columbus, including the Miller House, helped make it one of the American Institute of Architects' top U.S. cities for innovation and design, in large part because of Miller's architectural patronage.

 The house popularized the concept of the conversation pit; even before his death in 1961, Saarinen had feared that the feature had become clichéd.
 Saarinen used a similar feature in New York's TWA Flight Center, and the pit was widely emulated for a brief time in the late 1960s.
 MinnPost wrote in 2008 that the conversation pit was one of several innovations in Saarinen's buildings, which "have become such integral parts of our design lives that we hardly attribute them to an individual".
 The Eames Aluminum Group chairs were originally produced specifically for the Miller House, and Saarinen also devised an early version of his tulip chair for the house.
 Korab cited his work at the house as a contributing factor in his decision to become an architectural photographer, while Kiley and Roche remained involved in Columbus's architectural commissions for years afterward.

-In early 2000, the Miller House and five other modernist structures in Columbus were nominated for inclusion on the National Register of Historic Places (NRHP) as National Historic Landmarks (NHLs).
+In early 2000, the Miller House and five other modernist structures in Columbus were nominated for designation as National Historic Landmarks (NHLs), which would add them to the National Register of Historic Places (NRHP).
 The United States Department of the Interior designated four of these buildings, including the Miller House, as landmarks that May.
-This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum cutoff required of most buildings on the NRHP.
-The Miller House was also the first residence to be designated as a NHL with its original owners still living there and its original landscape architect still alive.
+This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum age required for most buildings to be listed on the NRHP..
+The Miller House was also the first residence to be designated as an NHL with its original owners still living there and its original landscape architect still alive.
 The designation allowed the building to qualify for federal preservation funds.
-The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone in such a small area.
+The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone multiple sites in such a small area.